 Potassium iodide (KI) is a chemical compound that can be used to protect the thyroid gland from possible radiation injury caused by radioactive iodine (radioiodine).
-Some radiological emergency may release large amounts of radioiodine into the environment.
+A severe accident at a commercial nuclear power plant may result in the release of radioactive isotopes (radioactive materials), including radioiodine.
+Communities within a 10-mile radius of a nuclear facility, known as the Emergency Planning Zone (EPZ) are at risk for exposure to isotopes that may be present.
 Since iodine concentrates in the thyroid gland, inhalation or ingestion of food contaminated with radioiodine can lead to radiation injury to the thyroid.
 This includes the risk of thyroid cancer and other thyroid diseases.
 Infants and children are the group with the highest risk.
 Pregnant and lactating women are also at high risk.
 Adults between 18 and 40 have a slightly lower risk and adults over 40 have the lowest risk.

-Potassium iodide should not be administered to those with an allergy to iodine or shellfish and those students who have been opted out by their parents.
+Potassium iodide should not be administered to those with an allergy to iodine and those students who have been opted out by their parents.

-Recommended dosages (NYSDOH) are shown in the table below:
+Recommended dosages (NYSDOH) are shown in the table below (on the next page

-Recommended Doses of KI for Different Risk Groups Age Group KI Dosage Number of ml liquid (65 mg/ml) mg Number of 130- mg tablets Adults over 18 years 130 mg 2 2 1 Over 12 -18 years and over 150 pounds 130 mg 2 2 1 Over 12 -18 years and less than 150 pounds 65 mg 1 1 1/2 Over 3 -12 years 65 mg 1 1 1/2 Over 1 month to 3 years 32 mg 0.5 1/2 1/4 Birth to 1 month 16 mg 0.25 1/4 1/8
+Recommended Doses of KI for Different Age Groups

+Age Group KI Dosage Number of 65-mg tablets

+Adults over 18 years 130 mg 2

+Over 12 -18 years and over 150 pounds 130 mg 2

+Over 12 -18 years and less than 150 pounds 65 mg 1

+Over 3 -12 years 65 mg 1

+Over 1 month to 3 years 32 mg 1/2

+Birth to 1 month 16 mg 1/4

 A sufficient amount of KI is stockpiled by CiTi to cover the immediate needs of all students, adult staff and faculty.
 At the beginning of the school year each student will receive a Potassium Iodide (KI) Form for their parents to fill out.
-Students enrolling later in the year will also receive a form.
+(Recommend this action be completed as students may develop an allergy that they didn't previously have) Students enrolling later in the year will also receive a form.
 The purpose of this form is to certify whether or not the parent wishes their child to receive potassium iodide in the event of a radiological emergency.
 If the form is not returned and KI use is recommended by health officials, the student will receive KI.